ComputeCanada/magic_castle/docs/README.md

 instance, while in Puppet code tags are used to identify roles of the instances.

 Terraform tags:
-- `login`: identify instances accessible with SSH from Internet and be pointed by the domain name A record
+- `login`: identify instances accessible with SSH from Internet and pointed by the domain name A records
-- `pool`: identify instances that will be created only if their hostname appears in the [`var.pool`](#417-pool-optional) list.
+- `pool`: identify instances created only when their hostname appears in the [`var.pool`](#417-pool-optional) list.
-- `proxy`: identify instances accessible with HTTP/HTTPS and that will be pointed by the vhost A records
+- `proxy`: identify instances accessible with HTTP/HTTPS and pointed by the vhost A records
 - `public`: identify instances that need to have a public ip address reachable from Internet
-- `puppet`: identify the instance that will be configured as the main Puppet server
+- `puppet`: identify instances configured as Puppet servers
 - `spot`: identify instances that are to be spawned as spot/preemptible instances.
-This tag is supported in AWS, Azure and GCP and ignored by OpenStack and OVH.
+This tag is supported in AWS, Azure and GCP.
+It is ignored by OpenStack and OVH.
 - `efa`: attach an Elastic Fabric Adapter network interface to the instance.
 This tag is supported in AWS.
-- `ssl`: identify instances that will receive a copy of the SSL wildcard certificate for the domain
+- `ssl`: identify instances that receive a copy of the SSL wildcard certificate for the domain

 Puppet tags expected by the [puppet-magic_castle](https://www.github.com/ComputeCanada/puppet-magic_castle) environment.
 - `login`: identify a login instance (minimum: 2 CPUs, 2GB RAM)
 - `mgmt`: identify a management instance i.e: FreeIPA server, Slurm controller, Slurm DB (minimum: 2 CPUs, 6GB RAM)
-- `nfs`: identify the instance that will act as an NFS server.
+- `nfs`: identify the instance that acts as an NFS server.
 - `node`: identify a compute node instance (minimum: 1 CPUs, 2GB RAM)
 - `pool`: when combined with `node`, it identifies compute nodes that Slurm can resume/suspend to meet workload demand.
-- `proxy`: identify the instance that will run the Caddy reverse proxy and JupyterHub.
+- `proxy`: identify the instance that executes the Caddy reverse proxy and JupyterHub.

 In the Magic Castle Puppet environment, an instance cannot be tagged as `mgmt` and `proxy`.